CrazyCoder613/awesome-vue/README.md

 - [vue-modal 🖼](https://github.com/MelMacaluso/vue-modal) - Feed your objects array for multiple switchable modal content or quickly inline your content.
 A fully customisable vue modal component .
 - [@innologica/vue-stackable-modal](https://github.com/Innologica/vue-stackable-modal) - Library for modal dialogs which can be stacked.
 Fully customizable and very easy to use.
 - [vue-sweetalert2](https://github.com/avil13/vue-sweetalert2) - wrapper for sweatlaert2 with support for TypeScript, Nuxt and SSR
-- [vue-tinybox](https://github.com/NickKaramoff/vue-tinybox) - a tiny (only 2.5 KB minzipped) and slick lightbox gallery.
-Optimized for both desktop and mobile.

 ### Parallax